-The Virtual Machines that are associated to a Virtual Router have a limited set of actions.
+The Virtual Machines that are associated to a Virtual Router have all actions allow except nic-attach/dettach.
 They can be terminated and new Virtual Machines can be added to an existing Virtual Router.

 All the Virtual Machines associated with a Virtual Router are terminated automatically when the Virtual Router is deleted.
 Each VM can however be terminated individually at any time.